 Please be a responsible pet owner when the dog is outside, that there will be no signs that your pet was in the property when you depart.
 Extra cleaning fees for any damage and/or extra cleaning caused by your dog can be instituted if the owner so chooses.

 The Daufuskie Rental Group offers quite a few pet-friendly accommodations, including:

 - Angel Oak Cottage

 Getting your furry friend to Daufuskie:

 The Official Daufuskie Island Ferry allows well-mannered pets on leashes or in carriers are welcome but must travel on the outside deck.
 There is no additional fee to transport pets.

 The Haig Point private ferry has a place for pet owners to sit outside with their animals held on a leash.
 Cats must always travel in crates.

 Pups on the beach:

 Animals are permitted on the beach during the official beach season, April 1st through September 30th before 10 a.m. and after 5 p.m, or anytime in the off season.
-They must be on a leash or under positive voice control at all times.
+Beaufort County and South Carolina state animal control ordinance passed last year requiring dogs be on a leash at all time.